MJoergen/ym2151/Episodes/ep05_Phase_Envelope_Generator/README.md

 able to play simultaneously different sounds from each of the 32 output slots.
 Furthermore, we will cleanup the design to prepare for the next episode.

-## Naming Convention
-Since the design is growing in complexity, and since several modules are working in parallel and in a pipeline fashion, I have found it convenient to employ the same naming convention as [jotego](https://github.com/jotego/).
-So within a module, a signal name is postfixed with the delay written in roman numerals.
-For instance, the signal name\_I is delayed one clock cycle relative to the input to the module.
-I've found this increases readability and helps spot pipeline errors more easily.

 ## Configurator
 In the previous version the note and attenuation level were hard coded in the file ym2151.vhd.
-Now I've made a separate block Configurator, which stores the configuration of each of the 32 slots.
+Now I've made a separate block configurator that stores the configuration of each of the 32 slots.

 At each clock cycle this block outputs the slot number and the corresponding